Trichomoniasis (Trich) in Teens

 - About 1 in 5 people get the infection again after being treated.
 Without treatment, the infection can linger for years.

 - Your teen's partner should be treated at the same time.
-Neither of them should have sex until the treatment is finished and symptoms have gone away.
+Neither one should have sex until the treatment is finished and symptoms have gone away.

-- The safe sex habits that your child needs to prevent trich are the same ones that can prevent any STI.
+- The safe sex habits that your teen needs to prevent trich are the same ones that can prevent any STI.
 Talk with your teen about prevention and safe sex.

 - Know the reason for the visit and what you want to happen.